Kinder Morgan Canada appeals to regulator after failing to obtain permits from B.C. city

 Canadian oil producers, whose landlocked product trades at a discount to the West Texas Intermediate benchmark, say they need additional pipeline capacity to fetch better prices.

-In the project's other hurdles, Kinder Morgan has said the expansion's operational start date could be pushed back due to the time taken to obtain provincial permits and the NEB's ban on installing mats that deter fish births along the pipeline route.
+In other hurdles facing the project, Kinder Morgan has said the expansion's operational start date could be pushed back due to the time taken to obtain provincial permits and the NEB's ban on installing mats that deter fish births along the pipeline route.

-As well, environmental and aboriginal groups have filed for a judicial review that could overturn the project's federal approval.
+Environmental and aboriginal groups have filed for a judicial review that could overturn the project's federal approval.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.